 Best Maternity Pads

 These Natracare Organic Maternity pads (check price on Amazon) are made specifically for new moms.
 They are extra-long and super-comfortable.
-They are serious about their organic pledge.
-Even the packaging is 100 percent plastic free.
-Of course, the pads themselves are not only plastic-free but has chlorine free pulp and a certified 100 percent cotton cover.
+They are serious about their organic pledge- even the packaging is 100 percent plastic-free.
+Of course, the pads themselves are not only plastic-free but have chlorine-free pulp and a certified 100 percent cotton cover.
 What’s not to like?

 Using Natracare, you are kept in comfort while avoiding any unnatural substances whatsoever.
 The pads are biodegradable and compostable.
-Natracare would be a great pad for the serious-minded ecologist who wants to be in comfort and protected at the same time.Check Price on Amazon
+Natracare would be an excellent pad for the serious-minded ecologist who wants to be in comfort and protected at the same time.Check Price on Amazon

 Best Organic Pads Best Budget Buy